Horse latitudes: Formation

-Heating of the earth at the thermal equator leads to large amounts of convection along the Intertropical Convergence Zone.
+The heating of the earth at the thermal equator leads to large amounts of convection along the Intertropical Convergence Zone.
 This air mass rises and then diverges, moving away from the equator in both northerly and southerly directions.
 As the air moves towards the mid-latitudes on both sides of the equator, it cools and sinks.
 This creates a ridge of high pressure near the 30th parallel in both hemispheres.
 At the surface level, the sinking air diverges again with some returning to the equator, creating the Hadley cell which during summer is reinforced by other climatological mechanisms such as the Rodwell–Hoskins mechanism.
 Many of the world's deserts are caused by these climatological high-pressure areas.

 The subtropical ridge moves poleward during the summer, reaching its highest latitude in early autumn, before moving back during the cold season.
 The El Niño–Southern Oscillation (ENSO) can displace the northern hemisphere subtropical ridge, with La Niña allowing for a more northerly axis for the ridge, while El Niños show flatter, more southerly ridges.
 The change of the ridge position during ENSO cycles changes the tracks of tropical cyclones that form around their equatorward and western peripheries.
 As the subtropical ridge varies in position and strength, it can enhance or depress monsoon regimes around their low-latitude periphery.

 The horse latitudes are associated with the subtropical anticyclone.
 The belt in the Northern Hemisphere is sometimes called the "calms of Cancer" and that in the Southern Hemisphere the "calms of Capricorn".

-The consistently warm, dry, and sunny conditions of the horse latitudes are the main cause for the existence of the world's major hot deserts, such as the Sahara Desert in Africa, the Arabian and Syrian deserts in the Middle East, the Mojave and Sonoran deserts in the southwestern United States and northern Mexico, all in the Northern Hemisphere; and the Atacama Desert, the Kalahari Desert, and the Australian Desert in the Southern Hemisphere.
+The consistently warm, dry, and sunny conditions of the horse latitudes are the main cause for the existence of the world's major hot deserts, such as the Sahara Desert in Africa, the Arabian and Syrian deserts in the Middle East, the Mojave and Sonoran deserts in the southwestern United States and northern Mexico, all in the Northern Hemisphere; and the Atacama Desert, the Namib Desert, the Kalahari Desert, and the Australian Desert in the Southern Hemisphere.